 As the end of the school year approaches, we encourage you to start thinking about closing your match with your student.
 Match Closure is the process of transitioning or ending relationships with your students, and as our friends at MENTOR point out, it is a natural part of the mentoring life cycle.

 Taking time to discuss this transition with your mentees can be very beneficial for both you and your students.
-Here are a few match closure tips that mentors and teachers can reference when thinking about ways to creatively end matches for this school year.
+Please review our Match Closure Checklist for important guidelines.
+Here are a few additional match closure tips that mentors and teachers can reference when thinking about ways to creatively end matches for this school year.

 • Let the student or students know a few weeks ahead of time when your last meeting will take place, and spend some time discussing how that will feel for them.

 • Discuss summer plans with students and encourage positive activities like reading, practicing math skills, being active, volunteering, or finding a summer job.

 • Plan a special activity together during the last meeting, such as making each other cards or presenting the student with a certificate of achievement.